catherine-omego/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that display the content of /etc/passwd and /etc/hosts
+a script that display the last 10 lines of /etc/passwd